-The University of Akron maintains high academic standards and is accredited by the North Central Association of Colleges and the Ohio College Association.
-It is a member of the American Council on Education, the Association of American Colleges, the Association of Urban Universities, and the American Association of Teachers Colleges.
+The University of Akron maintains in all it departments courses of standard grade and is in every sense a standard American college, as is evidenced by its membership in such standardizing organizations as the Ohio College Association, the North Central Association of Colleges and Secondary Schools, and the American Council on Education.
 It is included in the approved list of the Association of American Universities for admission of graduates to standard and professional schools, and is approved for pre-medical work by the American Medical Association.
 Its women graduates with approved degrees (requiring at least two years or a minimum of sixty credit hours, of non-professional, non-technical work which would be credited toward an A. B. degree) are eligible to membership in the American Association of University Women.